The Best of Spain: Ultimate 10 Day Spain Itinerary

 - Catedral de la Almudena: Be sure to stop by this cathedral while visiting the Royal Palace (they’re located right next door to each other).
 There is often some sort of performance happening outside the steps facing the palace.
 And to the side, there is also an observation deck offering sweeping views.
 For those who want to view the inside as well, the cathedral requests a €1 donation.

 - Palacio Real de Madrid: Madrid’s Royal Palace is the largest in Western Europe by building size (i.e. gardens excluded).
 It was built under King Phillip V, who was born in Versailles and designed it to be his Versailles.
-Tickets are €12 and can be purchased in advance at the official website.
+Tickets are €14 and can be purchased in advance at the official website for an additional €0.77 booking fee.

 - Plaza de España: This square recently just completed a redesign to make it more pedestrian friendly!
 It’s now the perfect intersection between Gran Via, the Royal Palace, and the Temple of Debod.
 Across the square also happens to be the largest Zara in the world, for any fans of the store.